 Suzanne Dikker PHD

 After completing her PhD in Linguistics at New York University, Suzanne received postdoctoral training at the Sackler Institute for Developmental Psychobiology and New York University.
-She is currently affiliated as a researcher with New York University (Departments of Psychology & Neural Science; Poeppel Lab) and Utrecht University, with support from the Dutch Organization for Scientific Research (VENI Award) and the National Science Foundation (NSF-INSPIRE).
+She is currently affiliated as a researcher with New York University (Departments of Psychology; Poeppel Lab) and Utrecht University, with support from the Dutch Organization for Scientific Research (VENI Award) and the National Science Foundation (NSF-INSPIRE).
 She further curates the Annual Watermill Art & Science: Insights into Consciousness Workshop.